pushkar0206/memcache/README.md

 2. Increasing the number of open file handles: Increase the number of file handles and the system limit on open files using `echo 32768 > /proc/sys/fs/file-max` and `ulimit -n 32768`.

 3. Reducing the amount of stack space allowed for each thread so as not to run out of virtual memory.
+The stack size can be obtained using `ulimit -s`, which is generally set to 8 MB.
+This size can be chanaged for instance usnig pthread library by using the api `int pthread_attr_setstacksize(pthread_attr_t *attr, size_t stacksize)'

 4. Trying to achieve Zero-copy: When the data is received, it is first received in kernel buffers, which is then copied to the application buffer.
 This copying of data has a performance impact.
 Using a user space tcp stack can help achieve zero copy.